V999TEC/Octopussy/README.md

 Then relaunch a cmd.exe

 The following picure shows a fully configured execution of the program with some history analysis plus export prices enabled with ansi colour support
-OOTB the basic configuation can be much simpler.
+OOTB the basic configuation can be much simple and not show export or history details.
+All is controlled by the properties file.

+Below you will see a couple of zones with colour.
+These are controlled by colour=GREEN and color=RED to signify optimum import and export respectively.

+The zones show the lowest and highest calulated average prices for the given time period.

+For instance, looking at the import average prices (colour=GREEN) while the cheapest 30-min slot appears to be 12:30, if you have an electrical load that needs an hour to run, then it is best to start earlier at 12 noon (where the average price for the two 30-min periods is 16.85p).
+Going down the same column, we note that delaying the start to 12:30 would give an average price of 17.08 and 1:00 pm would be 17.53p.
+At 5:00 pm the average price is over 40p.

+In contrast the export prices (color=RED) show the best times to start export activity.
+A 1-hour export is optimal at 6:00pm since the average price is 23.02p (thus 2 x 23.02p per unit exported) However if you have enough stored energy to export to the grid over 3 hours then it is much better to start at 4:00 pm when the average price will be 19.98p ( 6 x 19.98 per unit exported)

 ![EXAMPLE](/assets/Octopussy6.JPG?raw=true "Picture 6")